 (The museum has videos and a Celebration Wall featuring Harley owners and their bikes.)

-While much of the museum is devoted to displaying the company’s collection of historic Harleys (from 1901 through today) as part of the Motorcycle Gallery, there are also large exhibits related to Clubs and Competition (Harleys have a long history as racing bikes), an Engine Room exhibit that’s all about the engines and other parts that make a Harley run, a Design Lab that explains the design process, an Experience Gallery where you can sit on a Harley, and a variety of special exhibits.
+While much of the museum displays the company’s collection of historic Harleys (from 1901 through today) in the Motorcycle Gallery, there are also large exhibits related to Clubs and Competition (Harleys have a long history as racing bikes), an Engine Room exhibit that’s all about the engines and other parts that make a Harley run, a Design Lab that explains the design process, an Experience Gallery where you can sit on a Harley, and a variety of special exhibits.